 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

 Attendance A minimum of 75% Attendance e is required to be maintained

-by a student to be qualified for taking up the End Semester
+by a student to be qualified for taking up the End Seme

 examination.
 The allowance of 25% includes all types of

 leaves including medical leaves.

 S.No.
-Name of Experiments 1 Determination of surface tension and viscosity.
+Name of Experiments 1 To determine the viscosity and relative viscosity of given sample by using Ostwald's Viscometer.
 2 To prepare buffer solution and standardization of pH meter.
-3 Determination of chloride content of water.
-4 Colligative properties using freezing point depression.
-5 Determination of the rate constant of a reaction.
-6 Determination of cell constant and conductance of solutions.

-7 Chemical analysis of a salt.
+3 Determination of chloride content of water. --- -- 4 Determination of cell constant and conductance of solutions.
+5 Determination of the amount of iron in an iron ore solution by KMnO 4 6 To determine adsorption isotherm of acetic acid by activated charcoal 7 To determine alkalinity of a given water sample.
+8 To synthesis a polymer/drug.

-8 Lattice structures and packing of spheres.

-9 Models of potential energy surfaces.

-10 Chemical oscillations- Iodine clock reaction

-11 Determination of the amount of iron in an iron ore solution by KMnO 4

-12 Adsorption of acetic acid by charcoal

-13 To determine alkalinity of a given water sample.

-14 Synthesis of a polymer/drug.

-15 Saponification/acid value of oil.

 T1.
 Practical Chemistry by S.S.
-Dara T2.Practical Chemistry by D N Bajpai - S. Chand Publishing со STATEMENT CORRELATION WITH PROGRAM OUTCOMES CORRELATION WITH PROGRAM SPECIFIC OUTCOMES PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3 PSO4 [CO1] The chemistry laboratory course will consist of experiments illustrating the principles of Chemistry relevant to the study of science and engineering 2 1 [CO2] The students will learn to an ability to use modern instrumental techniques for engineeringPractice.
-2 1 [CO3] The laboratory an ability to choose appropriate materials for various engineering purposes 2 [CO4] To bring adaptability to new developments in Engineering Chemistry and to acquire the Skills required to become a perfect engineer.
+Dara T2.Practical Chemistry by D N Bajpai - S. Chand Publishing со STATEMENT CORRELATION WITH PROGRAM OUTCOMES CO PR CORRELATION WITH PROGRAM SPECIFIC OUTCOMES PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3 PSO4 [CO1] Understand the principles of chemistry relevant to the study of science and engineering 2 1 [CO2] Estimate rate constants of reactions from concentration of reactants/products as a function of time 2 1 [CO3] Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc. 2 [CO4] Differentiate hard and soft water, solve the related numerical problems on water purification and its significance in industry and daily life.
 2 1